-Here are a few basic guidelines for tipping around the world.
+Here are a few basic guidelines for tipping around the world:

 For large tables, it usually is automatically added to the totals.
 The standard fee is 15% – 20% throughout the islands.
-You may add more for exceptional service; and are expected to tip if it’s not listed on the bill.
+You may add more for exceptional service and are expected to tip if it’s not listed on the bill.

 If you take guided tours, each person on the vehicle usually tips a couple of dollars to both the guide and the driver.

-The South Pacific
+Tipping in the South Pacific

 Although it might feel a bit awkward to Western sensibilities, tipping in the South Pacific is neither expected nor particularly welcomed.
 The cultural outlook is that you are a guest, and service for you is not a ‘tippable’ event.
 Some countries in this region of the planet simply have no tipping culture.